menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Waveland is generally considered to be a blue-collar town.
-38.25% of the Waveland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Waveland is a town of professionals, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Waveland who work in sales jobs (13.11%), teaching (8.20%), and management occupations (7.65%).
+When you are in Waveland, you'll notice that it is more blue-collar than most other communities in America.
+50.00% of Waveland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Waveland is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
+There are especially a lot of people living in Waveland who work in sales jobs (13.68%), office and administrative support (7.89%), and management occupations (7.89%).

 Setting & Lifestyle

-Waveland is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Waveland is a great place for families with children to consider.
+First of all, many other families with children live here, making Waveland a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Waveland has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Waveland’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

-The percentage of adults in Waveland who are college-educated is close to the national average for all communities of 21.84%: 18.18% of the adults in Waveland have a bachelor's degree or advanced degree.
+The rate of college-level education in Waveland is quite a bit lower than the national average among all cities of 21.84%: just 11.39% of people here over 25 have a bachelor's degree or an advanced degree.

-The per capita income in Waveland in 2022 was $26,643, which is lower middle income relative to Indiana and the nation.
-This equates to an annual income of $106,572 for a family of four.
+The per capita income in Waveland in 2022 was $21,252, which is low income relative to Indiana and the nation.
+This equates to an annual income of $85,008 for a family of four.
 However, Waveland contains both very wealthy and poor people as well.

 The people who call Waveland home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Waveland residents report their race to be White, followed by Asian.
-Important ancestries of people in Waveland include German, English, Irish, Scottish, and British.
+The greatest number of Waveland residents report their race to be White, followed by Native American.
+Important ancestries of people in Waveland include English, German, Irish, Finnish, and Scots-Irish.

 The most common language spoken in Waveland is English.
 Other important languages spoken here include Polish and Langs. of India.